 Here are some other Elementor alternatives you might enjoy:

 Elementor Review: FAQ

-Can Elementor be used with any theme?
-Elementor’s theme builder users can use any WordPress theme and customize its header, footer, posts, and archive pages.
+You can use any WordPress theme with Elementor and customize its header, footer, posts, and archive pages.
 You can also download their free minimal Hello Elementor theme and customize it any way you like.